pieroproietti/penguins-eggs/README.md

 and all the necessary to develop is build with eggs.

-You can test now penguins-eggs, it is a console utility - no GUI - but don't be scared, all you need is to install [node](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) penguins-eggs is a console command - really very simple usage - if you are able to open a terminal, you can use it.
+You can test now penguins-eggs, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple usage - if you are able to open a terminal, you can use it.

 ## Commands
 * spawn